GCC-DIMNT-CPTEC/tools/mpas_nc2grib2/README.md

 MPAS_NC2GRIB2
 ==========

-The MPAS_NC2GRIB2 is a software to read MONAN dataout in NETCDF format write in in FM92-GRIB (Version2)
+The MPAS_NC2GRIB2 is a software to read the MONAN dataout in NETCDF format and write in FM92-GRIB (Version2)

 Compilation Instructions
 ==========